Converting 50 Acres to Square Miles: A full breakdown

 Step 4: Expressing the Result

 The result can be expressed in several ways depending on the level of precision required.
 For most practical purposes, rounding to a few decimal places is sufficient.
-For instance, you might express the result as 0.08 square miles.
+Here's a good example: you might express the result as 0.08 square miles.

 A Deeper Dive: Understanding the Mathematical Basis

 The conversion factor of 640 acres per square mile stems from the historical definitions of both units.
-As mentioned earlier, an acre is defined as 43,560 square feet.
+Now, as mentioned earlier, an acre is defined as 43,560 square feet.
 A square mile, being a mile by a mile, is 5,280 feet x 5,280 feet = 27,878,400 square feet.

 To derive the conversion factor, we simply divide the number of square feet in a square mile by the number of square feet in an acre: